 Candidates are allowed to take in any paper resources they like.
 Take the obvious, like up-to-date dictionaries.
 Consider other reference books, like thesauruses and encyclopaedias.
 You can also create glossaries and take in notes of all kinds.
 For instance, trainees on my course often struggle to remember how to punctuate bullet points.
 I suggest they print out the relevant page of the EU style guide and take that in with them.
 When I sat the DipTrans most people took in a suitcase full of resources.

-Here are some strategies I recommend to trainees on my advanced Spanish-to-English translation course.
-The course includes preparation to sit the IoLET Diploma in Translation exam.
+Here are some strategies we recommend to trainees on our advanced translation course.
+The course includes preparation to sit the CIOL Diploma in Translation exam.

 1. Get your translation down in draft